 The purpose of SEO marketing is to rank first on search engines to get more visitors to your website.
 These visitors are called “traffic“.
 To reach the top spot on Google, you need to at least know the basics of SEO.
 Reading this beginner’s guide from start to finish will arm you with enough knowledge to beat most of the competition.
 You can always bookmark it now for future reference.

 SEO Marketers can get jaw-dropping results from ranking anywhere on page 1 of Google.
 It typically displays 8-12 website links so you can succeed without coming first.
 But realistically, the top 3 search results get you most of the traffic.
 Check out this graph on web ranking positions.

 The percentage of total people who click through to a website for any given search term is called a click-through rate (CTR).
 This graph shows, in most cases, the top 3 positions combined get over 50% of all click-throughs to websites.
 By position 9-10 the CTR is less than 2%.

 Then after the first page, traffic looks a little something like this:

 So what exactly are you “optimizing” for search engines to get to page 1?

-You’re trying to rank for relevant keywords, which are the queries people search for to find an answer.
+You want to rank for relevant keywords, which are the queries people search for to find an answer.
 You are optimizing content to be that answer.
-Learning about keywords and how to research for the right ones is key to your success here.
+Learning about keywords and how to research for the right ones is key to your success.
 We’ll cover this in a brief moment.

 But first…It’s important to understand a few fundamentals about search engines.
 Learning how they function will give you a strong foundation for what follows.
 Believe me, it’s like shooting in the dark if you skip this part.

-Note: you can skip if you choose to use an SEO service instead.
+Of course, you can skip it if you want to use an SEO service instead.

 Understanding Search Engines